Skip to content

 International Baccalaureate Requirements

 128 UCAS tariff points to include either HL Chemistry or Biology at Grade 6, 1 other HL Science subject at Grade 6 and a third HL subject at Grade 5.
-Plus HL 3 or SL 4 in Maths and English Language and Literature A or English B.
+Plus HL 2 or SL 2 in Maths and HL 6 or SL 6 with no subskills less than 5 in English A or HL 7 with no subskills less than 5 with no subskills less than 7 in English B (SL English B not accepted).

 Plus minimum of